I have to start my ProWritingAid review by saying that it truly is a pro writing aid.

-While for others, mobility and portability might be necessities that require working with multiple browsers and using smartphone integration.
+For others, mobility and portability might be necessities.
+Do you want to work with multiple browsers and smartphone integration?

-Of course, the price is a big consideration for many writers.
+Of course, price is a big consideration for many writers.
 Before I even start on my review, this one is a winner already.